lilithgannone/ics385spring2026/week4/qrcode-hw4b/readme.md

 - Adjusted the sizing of the cybersecurity message and created QR codes about 5-10 times, adjusting the formatting.
 - Ran a final test by creating a new folder and running the code as if I were a new user.
 - Generated final QR codes- both PNG and SVG.

-## Initial functionality
-The initial program simply prompted for a URL with no validation measures and generated a QR code to qr_img.png, overwriting the existing file.
-A text file would also be generated, including the URL that was input by the user.
-No instructions were given to users and prompts were very minimal.

 ## Added functionality
 - Start screen and instructions.